What is Consent?

 - Consent is revocable.
 Consent in some form of sexual activity does not imply consent to other forms of sexual activity.
 Consent to sexual activity on one occasion is not consent to engage in sexual activity on another occasion.
 A current or previous dating or sexual relationship, by itself, is not sufficient to constitute consent.
 Even in the context of a relationship, there must be mutual consent to engage in sexual activity.
 Consent must be ongoing throughout a sexual encounter and can be revoked at any time.
 Once consent is withdrawn, the sexual activity must stop immediately.

-Consent can sometimes be a difficult concept to understand, but the basic principle is that every person has a right to personal sovereignty.
-In other words, every person has the right not to be acted upon by someone else in a sexual way unless he or she gives clear permission to do so.
+The basic principle of consent is that every person has a right to personal sovereignty -- that every person has the right not to be acted upon by someone else in a sexual way unless he or she gives clear permission to do so.
 Healthy sexual relations should be consensual and fun and consent means that two people (or more) decide together to do the same thing, at the same time, in the same way, with each other.
 Any sexual act that is initiated upon a person without their consent is against the law and is a violation of SMU Sexual Violence Policy.

 Consent is based on choice.